Andy Slater headshot

 Andy Slater

-Andy Slater (b.
-1975 Milford, CT) is a blind Chicago-based media artist, writer, performer, and Disability advocate/loudmouth.
-Andy holds a Masters in Sound Arts and Industries from Northwestern University and a BFA from the School of the Art Institute of Chicago.
-He is a 2022 United States Artists Fellow, 2022-2023 Leonardo Crip Tech Incubator Fellow, and a 2018 3Arts/Bodies of Work Fellow at the University of Illinois Chicago.
+Andy Slater (he/him) is a blind Chicago-based media artist, writer, performer, and disability advocate/loudmouth.
+Andy holds a Master of Arts in Sound Arts and Industries from Northwestern University and a Bachelor of Fine Arts from the School of the Art Institute of Chicago.
+He is a 2022 United States Artists Fellow, 2022-2023 Leonardo CripTech Incubator Fellow, and a 2018 3Arts/Bodies of Work Resident Artist.

-Andy was the feature on an episode of BBC Outlook in 2023.
-In 2020 Andy was acknowledged for his art by the New York Times in their article, “28 Ways To Learn About Disability Culture.”
-His research on Crypto Acoustic Auditory Non-Hallucination was published in McSweeney’s Quarterly Concern volume 61.
-Andy’s audio description production for Alison O’Daniel’s film,” The Tuba Thieves,” was featured at the 2023 Sundance Film Festival.
-He was music director for the 2022-2023 Lit y Luz festival in Mexico City.
-His sound description of Molly Joyce’s, “Side By Side,” was commissioned by Carnegie Hall in 2022.
+Andy was featured on an episode of BBC World Service’s Outlook in 2023.
+In 2020, Andy was recognized for his work by The New York Times in their article “28 Ways to Learn About Disability Culture.”
+His research essay entitled "Crypto Acoustic Auditory Non-Hallucination" was published in McSweeney’s Quarterly Concern, vol. 61, 2014.
+Andy’s audio description production for Alison O’Daniel’s film The Tuba Thieves was featured at the 2023 Sundance Film Festival.
+He was music director for the 2022-2023 Lit & Luz Festival in Mexico City.
+His sound description of Molly Joyce’s Side by Side was commissioned by Carnegie Hall in 2022.

 Andy is a member of the 3Arts Disability Culture Leadership Initiative (DCLI), New Art City accessibility board, and the founder of the Society for Visually Impaired Sound Artists.

-And, last but not least, he is a member of the acid-soul band, the Velcro Lewis Group, and performs solo as electronic melting pot, Calculator Font.
+And, last but not least, he is a member of the acid-soul band The Velcro Lewis Group and performs solo as electronic melting pot Calculator Font.

 Featured Artworks